Ankitath1510/Ankitath1510/README.md

 - SQL

 ### 🔥 Featured Project
-- **Building LLM from Scratch**: [https://github.com/Ankitath1510/Building-LLM-From-Scratch] Exploring foundational architectures and training strategies for Large Language Models.
+- **Building LLM from Scratch**: Exploring foundational architectures and training strategies for Large Language Models (LINK)[https://github.com/Ankitath1510/Building-LLM-From-Scratch] .

 ### 👩‍🎓 About Me
 Life-long Learner, Unlearner, and Relearner | On a Mission to Spread Tech Literacy